-I printed it out on black vinyl and pulled then off the excess vinyl around the letters……
+I printed it out on black vinyl and then pulled off the excess vinyl around the letters……

-….then attached the transfer paper, peeled off the backing and got it aligned on the foam board.
+….then attached the transfer paper, peeled off the backing, and got it aligned on the foam board.

-Stuck it on and carefully pulled the transfer paper off, leaving the letters stuck to the foam board beneath.
+Next, I stuck it on and carefully pulled the transfer paper off, leaving the letters stuck to the foam board beneath.

 I then used a few 3m strips (cut in half as to not be wasteful, I’m a thrifty girl! ;) ) on the back.